 This vegan carrot and banana cake with healthy vegan cream cheese frosting is loaded with veggies and fibre making it a perfect snack or dessert you and your family can enjoy any day of the week.

 When I was still pregnant and waiting for the arrival of my little baby O, I was batch cooking like a mad woman so I could make sure I had enough food to hold me over when the postpartum hunger hits.
 I knew that I wanted a sweet treat at the ready when I needed one, but I couldn’t decide whether or not to make a big batch of carrot cake or banana bread.
 So I thought – why not just save myself the stress and combine the two?
-So if you’re wondering what would happen if carrot cake and banana bread had a baby – this Vegan Carrot and Banana Cake is your answer.
+So if you’re wondering what would happen if carrot cake and banana bread had a baby – this banana carrot cake is your answer.

 Maybe It’s a dietitian thing (or mom thing), but I just love to add veggies and/or fruit to my baking any way that I can.
 This carrot cake banana bread is no exception.
 Not only do the carrots and banana add an extra nutrition boost, but the bananas give it natural sweetness and moisture, while the carrots provide that soft texture we know and love about carrot cake.
 Not to mention, we got some amazing vegan cream cheese frosting to top it all off which is an absolute MUST!
 You cannot have carrot cake without cream cheese IMO (and just because you’re plant based doesn’t mean you need to miss out).

-Whole wheat pastry flour – I really love the natural nuttiness this adds to the cake.
+Whole wheat pastry flour — I really love the natural nuttiness this adds to the banana carrot cake.

 Ground flaxseed — Whenever I am baking, flaxseed is always invited to the party!
 Not only does it up the fibre content but it also adds some healthy omega 3 fats.